raipc/atsd-jdbc/insert.md

 ## Overview

 The ATSD JDBC driver provides support for writing data into ATSD using `INSERT` and `UPDATE` statements.
-The statements are parsed by the driver into [network commands](https://github.com/axibase/atsd/tree/master/api/network#network-api) which are inserted into the database with the [Data API `command`](https://github.com/axibase/atsd/blob/master/api/data/ext/command.md) method.
+These statements are parsed by the driver into [network commands](https://github.com/axibase/atsd/tree/master/api/network#network-api) which are inserted into the database with the [Data API `command`](https://github.com/axibase/atsd/blob/master/api/data/ext/command.md) method.

 ```sql
 INSERT INTO temperature (entity, datetime, value, tags.surface)